A short video is available which explains:

 Once this improvement plan is received, the bid can proceed to the next stage.
 You do not need to evaluate this improvement plan at this time – supplying this document is sufficient for the bid to proceed.
 Then, if this bid is successful, you will review and manage the improvement plan (and prompt payment performance) throughout the life of the contract as part of the normal contract and supplier management process.

-Only valid invoices should be used to measure payment performance i.e. disputed invoices should not be included in your payment performance measurements.
+Only valid invoices should be used to measure payment performance i.e. disputed invoices should not be included in the payment performance measurements.

 The Prompt Payment requirements (SPPN/02/2022) are relevant to all procurements where sub-contractors will be used to deliver the contract.